ajalvarez/TINALGO/README.md

-# Thinking in Algorithms TINALGO:
+# TINALGO: Thinking in Algorithms

-Thinking in Algorithms: A set of solved problems in algorithms with mathematical flavor.
+A set of solved problems in algorithms with mathematical flavor.

 The following is a list of interesting problems in algorithms inspired in several projects and books in algorithms.